Translation management

 • Potential legal risks—if the translation is not accurate, it could be considered misleading and you could be liable for damages

-In recent years, post-editing has become increasingly popular in the translation industry.
-This is also due to the fact that many resources are being invested in the development of the so-called neural machine translation engines.
+In recent years, post-editing has become quite popular in the translation industry.
+This is also due to the fact that many resources are being invested in the development of the so-called “neural machine translation engines.”

-To sum it up, do a cost-benefit analysis based on your specific needs and choose the approach that best meets your needs.
+To sum it up, simply weigh the pros and cons based on your objectives and choose the translation approach that best meets your needs.
+Now, let’s go ahead and put this into action.

 How to translate a web page in your browser